 Step 3: Cut out inappropriate sections and add a content warning if necessary

 Additionally, it might be necessary for you to add a content warning to your video, if it still contains especially sensitive or potentially disturbing content.
-All this requires is adding a few seconds of a content warning message at the very beginning of your video.
-Use this simple content warning template to add one to your video in under a minute.
+You can create your own by using the Text and Element features in the Studio or use this content warning template.

 Step 4: Download and share with the right settings

-When you download your video, it’s ready to be shared anywhere on the web, but if you want it to be especially appropriate for everyone who comes across it, there are some settings you should keep in mind on certain platforms.
-On YouTube, for instance, make sure your content isn’t being published as “for kids,” if it still has adult themes or disturbing content.
-And if you have any doubts about how it might affect your audience, be sure not to pay to promote it on any of your platforms, since this could result in a higher report volume that could affect your channel or profile.
+When you download your video, it’s ready to be shared anywhere on the web.
+If you want it to be especially appropriate for everyone who comes across it, there are some settings you should keep in mind on certain platforms.
+On YouTube, for instance, make sure your content isn’t being published as “for kids” if it has adult themes or disturbing content.
+And if you have any doubts about how it might affect your audience, don't pay to promote it on any of your platforms.
+This could result in a higher report volume, adversely affecting your channel or profile.